maykol68/Crud-v1/README.md

 # README

-Api on Ruby on rails
+Api in Ruby on rails

 This README would normally document whoatever steps are necessary to get the application up and running.